Essential Website Audit Tools: Speed, SEO, and Accessibility

 You’ve experienced it: you click on a link on your phone or laptop and…nothing happens.
 You wait 1 second, 5 seconds maybe, then you click the back button and move on.

-On average, studies show that users expect a website to load in under 2 seconds.
+In a study done by Forbes Advisor, most users tolerate up to 10 seconds of loading time.
 If your website’s pages take longer than that, you’re likely losing out on potential traffic.
 Let’s find out how fast your site loads with these tools:

 Google has a browser-based page speed ranking tool that will test any URL and rank it based on the factors that affect page load speed.
 Google ranks your page on a scale of 0 to 100 where our recommended minimum score at First Ascent is above 70.